 These Procurement Policies and Procedures, and provisions of Minnesota procurement law from which MNsure has not been exempted in Minnesota Statute ch.
 62V, govern MNsure's acquisition of all goods, services, and utilities.
-These Policies and Procedures have been crafted in consultation with the commissioner of administration, as contemplated by Minnesota Statute § 62V.03, subd.
-2(d)(2).
+These Policies and Procedures have been crafted in consultation with the commissioner of administration, as contemplated by Minnesota Statutes section 62V.03, subdivision 2(d)(2).